Pearl de Vere: Life in Cripple Creek

 When a client entered the establishment, if he could not decide on a particular girl, he could enter a viewing room, located through a small door on the second floor where the clients could look down through a large window into the parlor where all the girls were gathered.
 Once the client decided on a woman, she would be brought up to the viewing room, where she would remove all her clothing so that the client could make a final decision.

 De Vere held lavish parties with fine food and champagne to bring in clients, and charged $250 per night.
 On June 4, 1897, she held a large party sponsored by a wealthy admirer which included the best wine and caviar.
 The admirer had brought her an imported Parisian gown that had cost $800.
 The two reportedly had an argument, after which the gentleman stormed back to Denver, and Pearl told her girls that she was going up to bed.

 Death

 During the night after the party, one of the girls checked in on de Vere and found her unconscious in bed.
 A doctor was summoned, but she was pronounced dead in the early morning hours of June 5, 1897.
-Her cause of a stately the coroner was accidental morphine overdose.
+Her cause of death, according to the coroner, was accidental morphine overdose.
 It is known that she often did take morphine to help her sleep.

 Her sister had been notified by the funeral parlor that she had passed.
 She journeyed to Cripple Creek from Chicago only to discover that her sister was not a milliner as the family had been led to believe, but a madame at the most notorious brothel in Cripple Creek.
 Horrified, she refused to have anything to do with the funeral and immediately left.